The Death And Life Of Iran's Lake Urmia

 "For me this is a really important topic: the environmental problems in the world," says photographer Maximilian Mann, who traveled to Iran three times to document the bare land once obscured under saltwater.

-"I was really surprised about the the size of the lake and how fast the lake is dying," he says.
+"I was really surprised about the size of the lake and how fast the lake is dying," he says.
 "It was really a shock for me to see it.
 When I was there the first time, I can remember: I went to a hill and I saw only desert."

 Maximilian Mann